 Booral Road and Boundary Road (Urangan), intersection upgrade

-Detailed design is underway for a proposed upgrade of the Booral Road and Boundary Road intersection at Urangan.
+Stage 1 works are underway for an upgrade of the Booral Road and Boundary Road intersection at Urangan.

 Accelerated funding has been allocated through the following Road Stimulus Packages to increase investment in roads and transport infrastructure as part of The Queensland Economic Recovery Strategy.